sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Is there a way for me to get more stats than are shown on the UI?
 {% endanchor %}

 You can always export a CSV of raw stats for any of your campaigns.
 That will include stats like CTR, total open rates, spam report rate, and more.
+To learn more about stats from Marketing Campaigns, [click here]({{root_url}}/User_Guide/Marketing_Campaigns/Campaigns/index.html#-Campaign-Statistics).

+Additionally, you can use [SendGrid's Event Webhook]({{root_url}}/API_Reference/Webhooks/event.html) to collect and store your Marketing Campaigns statistics.

 {% anchor h3 %}
 What unit of time is used for my dashboard statistics?